hebahiari/restaurant-reservation/README.md

 ## Links
 * Deployed App: [Periodic Tables](https://restaurant-reservations-sys.herokuapp.com/)

+## Summary
+Periodic Tables is a restaurant reservation system desgined to be used by a restaurant manager/owner.
+The application allows the user to control all aspects of reservations and tables within the restaurant.
+This allows the user to have a clear view of the current status of the restaurant and quickly manage reservations as needed.
+ * Reservations
+    * View all reservations for a specified date
+    * Create new Reservations
+    * Cancel existing Reservations
+    * Search for a reservation via the customer's phone number
+    * Edit/update existing reservation details and status
+    * Seat a reservation at a table
+* Tables
+    * View all tables and whether they are occupied or open
+    * Create new tables
+    * Clear tables (When a reservation is finished and the table is ready for the next guest)
+        * Changes an occupied table's status from "Occupied" to "Free"
+* Built-in validation
+    * Application ensures reservations can only be created/updated within a valid date/time-window
+        * Cannot create reservations for past dates, reservations can only be created between 9:30 am and 10:30 pm
+        * Reservations cannot be created for Tuesdays (Restaurant closed)
+        * Validates all inputs for proper formatting
+    * When the user attempts to seat a reservation at a table, the application will make sure that the selected table has proper capacity for the reservation
+    * Unoccupied tables cannot be cleared
+***

 ## Installation
 1. Go to the project root
 2. Run `npm install` to install dependencies